 Anyone!
 Pin collecting and trading is fun for all ages.
 Pins are small enough to carry through the parks.
 For example, they can be worn on a lanyard, a hat, a vest, or just about anything!

 Any type of Disney pin can be fun to collect and trade.
 There are so many types of pins to be had.
 Guests usually find it easiest to collect a specific character or type of pins.
 There are resort pins, ride pins, park pins, and more.

 Unfortunately, no. You can collect any type of pin that you wish, but not all are tradable with Cast Members.
 Pins should have “Disney,” “Disneyland Resort,” or “Walt Disney World Resort” printed on the back.
 Pins are cloisonne, semi-cloisonne or hard enamel metal pins.
 In order to trade, pins should be in good condition.
 In addition, some pins that were originally part of a set are not tradable as a single pin.

-There are also a few types of pins that Cast Members are not allowed to trade such as service pins, language pins, and name pins.
+There are also a few types of pins that Cast Members are not allowed to trade.
+These include service pins, language pins, and name pins.
 Here is a quick run down of Disney Pin Trading Etiquette that includes which pins are and are not acceptable.